pivotal/docs-tap/install-general.md

 ## <a id="eulas"></a> Accept the EULAs

-Before you can install packages, you have to accept the End User License Agreements (EULAs).
+Before installing packages, you have to accept the End User License Agreements (EULAs).

 To accept EULAs: